-The instructions include procedures for opening the Profile chassis, removing existing boards (if necessary) to make room for the new board, installing the new board, closing the Profile chassis, and verifying that the board is correctly installed.
+The instructions include procedures for opening the Profile chassis, removing existing boards, if necessary, to make room for the new board, installing the new board, closing the Profile chassis, and verifying that the board is correctly installed.
+There is also a board location guide that you can use to select a slot in the Profile chassis in which to install the board and audio clock cabling information.